Skip to main content

 Biotechnology

-Biotechnology will play a leading role in the future since it helps to protect natural resources.
-The advantage: Just a small amount of plant material is sufficient to produce a large quantity of cosmetic actives.
-Fermentations also play often an important role in this kind of manufacturing technology.
-Examples are our active ingredients MossCellTec™ from Mibelle Biochemistry or Vitasmoothy from Codif.
+Biotechnology will become increasingly important in the future in order to protect natural resources.
+The advantage: even a small amount of plant material is sufficient to produce a large quantity of active ingredients.
+Fermentations also often play an important role here.
+Examples of biotechnologically produced active ingredients include MossCellTec™ from Mibelle Biochemistry, Vitasmoothy from Codif, Black BeeOme™ von Mibelle Biochemistry and LenEasy® from Transactiva.

 Neurocosmetics 2.0

 In recent years, the skincare routine has increasingly developed into a wellness and self-love ritual.
-Now the holistic approach goes one step further and combines dermatology and emotions: Newly researched neurocosmetic ingredients have been proven to help strengthen the connection between skin and brain.
+Now the holistic approach goes one step further and combines cosmetics and emotions: Newly researched neurocosmetic ingredients have been proven to help strengthen the connection between skin and brain.
 The market research institute Mintel also sees 'NeuroGlow' as the next big development in the field of wellness and wellbeing.
 Proven effectiveness of the products is essential for this.
 The new Neuraé brand from the Sisley Group is a good example of this trend.
 The facial care not only nourishes the skin, but also has a targeted effect on mood and psyche.
-With TiMood™, our supplier Mibelle Biochemistry already offers the perfect active ingredient for this trend.
+With TiMOOD™, our supplier Mibelle Biochemistry already offers the perfect active ingredient for this trend.
+Neurocosmetic active ingredients can also be an exciting addition to perfumes that are intended to create a relaxed or positive mood.

 Climate Care